airbytehq/airbyte/docs/integrations/sources/quickbooks.md

 5. **Token Expiry Date** - DateTime when the access token becomes invalid
 6. **Start date** - The date from which you'd like to replicate data for streams.
 7. **Realm ID** - The Labeled Company ID you'd like to replicate data for streams.
-8. **User Agent** - Process and email for API logging purposes.
-9. **Sandbox** - Turn on if you're going to replicate the data from the sandbox environment.
+8. **Sandbox** - Turn on if you're going to replicate the data from the sandbox environment.
 <!-- /env:oss -->

 ## Supported sync modes